3 Ways to Get Credit Cards for Teenagers — Plus Our Favorite Strategy

 Featuring cash back rewards and no annual fee, this secured option is one of the best credit cards to build credit.
 It offers 2% cash back at restaurants and gas stations on up to $1,000 per quarter, with double cash back the first year.
 It also waives the penalty on the first late payment, providing a bit of forgiveness for first time credit card users.
 Credit limits can be between $200 and $2,500.

 This card’s another good secured option because it doesn’t have an annual fee and is from a reputable issuer.
 First-time cardholders will automatically get a credit limit of $200 after a deposit of $49, $99, or $200; the maximum possible deposit is $1,000.
-After the first five on-time payments, users will have access to a higher credit line.
+You may be automatically considered for a higher credit line after six months.

 This is probably the best student card on the market.
 Instead of a flat rate, you’ll earn 5% cash back on rotating quarterly categories like gas, restaurants, and Amazon.com (on up to $1,500 each quarter; it earns 1% after that & activation is required).
 It has no annual fee, and will double the cash back in the first year — for a whopping 10%!
-Students will also get an annual $20 Good Grades statement credit for maintaining a GPA of 3.0 or above each school year for up to 5 years.
+Students will also get an annual $20 Good Grades statement credit for maintaining a GPA of 3.0 or above each school year for up to five years.

 This is one of the best credit card offers for students, and is very similar to the aforementioned Discover it® Secured (Review).
 It offers 2% cash back at gas stations and restaurants, on up to $1,000 each quarter (and 1% after that).
 It has no annual fee, and will double the cash back in the first year.
-Like the regular Discover it Student card, students will also get an annual $20 Good Grades statement credit for maintaining a GPA of 3.0 for above for up to 5 years.
+Like the regular Discover it Student card, students will also get an annual $20 Good Grades statement credit for maintaining a GPA of 3.0 for above for up to five years.